-To check the amount of free space on the Windows 8 operating system, do the following:
+To check the amount of free space on the Windows 8.1 operating system, do the following:

-- 1. Open the Windows Explorer and click Computer. - 2.
+- 1. Open File Explorer. - 2.
 Right-click your C drive entry and then click Properties.
 The amount of free disk space is displayed.